-You’ll find Umpqua inside the Oregon Dunes National Recreation Area, where sand dunes can get as high as 500 feet.
-Convince your non-camping friends to check it out for themselves with the promise of yurts and cabins in the campground, including a deluxe yurt that is accessible for those with disabilities.
+You’ll find this campground inside the Oregon Dunes National Recreation Area, where sand dunes can get as high as 500 feet.
+Convince your non-camping friends to check it out for themselves with the promise of yurts and cabins in the campground, including a deluxe yurt that is accessible for campers with disabilities.
 This state park is still relatively undiscovered and as a bonus, some yurts overlook nearby Lake Marie.

 Yes, Yosemite can be wild and challenging.
 Yes, there are bears.
 But don’t let that scare away your friends who don’t camp!
 It is one of the most popular camping destinations for a reason, after all.
 Visiting Yosemite is a memorable experience for campers of all comfort levels, especially if you take advantage of campgrounds on the outer fringes of the park.
 Try Yosemite Pines RV Resort or Yosemite Lakes for yurts, cabins, Airstream trailers, and campsites that give you easy access to the best of Yosemite.